Quadcoptor Platform Equations of Motion: Dynamic Model12 min read

 For aircraft there are three angular rotations commonly used to describe orientation:

-These gives us our remaining 3 degrees-of-freedom, for a total of 6 relative to the earth-fixed NED reference frame:
+These give us our remaining 3 degrees-of-freedom, for a total of 6 relative to the earth-fixed NED reference frame:

 Figure 1-2 near the end of the Blakelock Chapter 1 extract below offers a helpful illustration and legend describing the body frame, fixed NED frame, and Euler angles.
 Here’s the figure.
 See the PDF below for a detailed description on pages 15 and 16.

-The sketch below illustrates a coordinate system fixed to the body of the quadcoptor.
+The sketch below illustrates a coordinate system fixed to the body of the quadcopter.
 The X-Axis is defined to point always from the CG to the location of the first propeller.
-The Y-axis points towards what I label as the fourth propeller axis, and again by right-hand-rule Z is orthogonal to body X-Y plane by the right-hand-rule.
+The Y-axis points towards what I label as the fourth propeller axis, and again, by the right-hand rule, Z is orthogonal to the body X-Y plane by the right-hand rule.

-For now we make a design assumption that our quadcoptor will be a square cross configuration and not an, “X-wing” form-factor.
+For now, we make a design assumption that our quadcopter will be a square cross configuration and not an “X-wing” form factor.
 There’s no particular reason other than wanting to sketch it this way and keep the diagrams and coordinate reference frames as simple as possible.

-Let’s try a Newton-Euler method (Morin p.376) because although the Lagrangian method is elegantly simple equating the rate-of-change of body momentum to applied forces and torques straightforward.
+Let’s try a Newton-Euler method (Morin p.376) because although the Lagrangian method is elegantly simple, equating the rate-of-change of body momentum to applied forces and torques is straightforward enough.

 Recommended Reading

-The following text as a, “classic”.
-The first edition was published in 1965, second edition in 1991.
-The first 10 pages of the first chapter lay-out the equations of motion for aircraft in a concise manner.
+The following text is a “classic.”
+The first edition was published in 1965, and the second edition was published in 1991.
+The first 10 pages of the first chapter concisely lay out the equations of motion for aircraft.
 Blakelock’s labeling and naming of the various body displacements, angles, rates-of-change of position and rotation, linear and rotational momentum, and his description of the Euler angles are helpful.

 Retired USAF Colonel Blakelock died in 2015.
 Click his picture to read his obituary.
 I am thankful he left behind this great book for us.

-It is confusing to think back-and-forth from the, “inertial” frame and the “body frame”.
+It is confusing to think back-and-forth between the “inertial” frame and the “body frame.”
 Specifically, the rotations on the body that an eventual gyro package will measure as (p,q,r) where…

 p = Rotational rate of the body rolling about the body X-axis.